-Moreover, when considering the beta equilibrium, it was found that hyperon doesn't emerge until \(4n_0\).
+Moreover, when considering the $\beta$ equilibrium, it is found that hyperons do not emerge until \(4n_0\).
 Using the EOS obtained with \(\sigma_{\pi N}\)-\(75^+\), when RMF approximation is applicable, the M-R relation of NSs can be calculated, and the results are shown in Fig.~\ref{fig:ns-p75}.
-It can be seen that the M-R relation from solvable region of \(\sigma_{\pi N}\)-\(75^+\) cannot satisfy the astrophysical observations.
+It can be seen that the M-R relation from the solvable region of \(\sigma_{\pi N}\)-\(75^+\) cannot satisfy the astrophysical observations.